snok/drf-openapi-tester/README.rst

     }
   }

-when your test suit can simply tell you that ``photoUrl`` wasn't found in the response received from the API.
+when your test suite can simply tell you that ``photoUrl`` was misspelled.

 Features
 --------